libSDL2pp/libSDL2pp/README.md

 feel free to drop an issue.
 Patches are of course more than welcome.

-It should be noted, however, that I currently do not plan to implement any wrappers over non object-oriented SDL2 code, as these do not bring any benefits over using plain C API.
+It should be noted, however, that I currently do not plan to implement any wrappers over non object-oriented SDL2 code, as these will not bring any benefits over using plain C API.
 E.g. I see no point in implementing SDL2pp::Delay() as it won't bring any convenience over SDL_Delay().

+The same strongly applies to the SDL2 bits which duplicate C++11 standard library, e.g. threads and atomic ops.

 ## Users ##